Special Planning Programs

 The goal of the Village Code is to centralize, simplify, and illustrate various planning by-laws for this special area of the City in terms of zoning, subdivision, site planning, and architectural integration.
 The Village Code is based on the principles of the Form-based Code approach, which relies on urban form to create a pleasant, dynamic, human-scale environment that respects our heritage.

-The preliminary version of the Village Code is available for consultation.
+The final version of the Village Code adopted by City Council on April 3, 2018 is available for consultation.

 You can also download the file by clicking HERE.